-The current market of live space data is difficult to access for most users due to its technical and specialised nature.
-Visual data feeds are generally unavailable to most users or require specialist knowledge to access, limiting their reach and accessibility to a global audience.
+The current market of live and replay space imagery is difficult to access for most users due to its technical and specialised nature.
+Visual imagery feeds are generally unavailable to most users or require specialist knowledge to access, limiting their reach and accessibility from a global audience.

 Users and their needs